jeremiah-c-leary/static-timing-by-example/docs/source/source_synchronous_input_timing.rst

 --------------------------

 The previous sections described the timing arcs and derived the equations.
-Now we need to write the timing contraints to ensure the interface will be timed correctly.
+Now we need to write timing contraints to ensure the interface will be timed correctly.
 Writing the constraints involves the following steps:

 -  Create the receive clock
 -  Apply delays to data path

-It is extremely important to write the constraints to match reality.
+It is important to write the constraints to match reality.
-The following will step through every command and explain why each are being used.
+The following will step through every command and explain why it is used.

 Create Receive Clock
 ~~~~~~~~~~~~~~~~~~~~